 T-Mobile Family Plans

 After some research, I discovered that T-Mobile only offers one family plan, which may or may not be a downer for potential consumers: T-Mobile ONE.
 While T-Mobile ONE plans require no credit check (and no credit check is good for most consumer cases), the fact that families are limited to just one plan is a tad unfortunate.
 If you're looking for more family plans, it's best to consider another major carrier.
+With that being said, it's still great for individual phone plans.

 T-Mobile Prepaid Plans